matthieugomez/regife/README.md

 ```

 #### What if I don't know the number of factors?
-As proven in Moon Weidner (2015), adding irrelevant factors does not threaten consistency of the interactive fixed effect estimates.
-The intuition is that they behave similarly to irrelevant covariates in a traditional OLS.
+As proven in Moon Weidner (2015), overestimating the number of factors does not threaten the consistency of the interactive fixed effect estimates.
+The intuition is that irrelevant factors behave similarly to irrelevant covariates in a traditional OLS.
 A rule of thumb is to add factors until the result is not sensible to the number of factors.

 #### Does regife implement the bias correction term in Bai (2009)?
 In presence of correlation, the estimate for beta is biased (See Theorem 3 in Bai 2009 that derives the correction term).
 However, `regife` does not implement any correction.
 You may want to add enough factors until residuals are approximately i.i.d.